TestieTendie/TestieTendie/README.md

 [Reverse Friendly Fire](https://steamcommunity.com/sharedfiles/filedetails/?id=2280444652): Protects from FF and applies 2/3 of the inflicted FF damage to the attacker.
 (ON by default)
    ##### NOTE: Will likely change to a SM plugin, got [this one](https://forums.alliedmods.net/showthread.php?t=329035) in mind.

-[Mo'Zombies](https://steamcommunity.com/sharedfiles/filedetails/?id=2965124381): Doubles the max number of zombies alive, adds 100 rounds to the LMG and triples Chainsaw fuel.
+[Mo'Zombies](https://steamcommunity.com/sharedfiles/filedetails/?id=2965124381): Doubles the max number of zombies alive (ONLY for the original 14 campaigns, NOT for custom ones), adds 100 rounds to the LMG and triples Chainsaw fuel (All campaigns).

 [Autobunnyhop](https://forums.alliedmods.net/showthread.php?t=291999): Hold jump while strafe jumping to autobhop.

     You can toggle autobhop by typing "!autobhop" in the chat.
-(ON by default).
+(OFF by default).

 [Throw off when you kill with melee](https://steamcommunity.com/sharedfiles/filedetails/?id=2612799484): Zombies get thrown off when you kill them with a melee weapon.